enso-org/enso/docs/style-guide/markdown.md

 It should be formatted as follows, with the key elements being:

-- Each entry should be a bullet point, with level 2 entries against the baseline and level 3 entries indented by four spaces.
+- Each entry should be a bullet point, with level 2 entries against the baseline and level 3 entries indented by two spaces.
 - The entries should be internal-document links to each of the sections.
 - The title of the entry should match the title of the section to which it is linking.